Renewable Fuel Standard (United States): Food prices

 According to research sponsored by the United States government, the World Bank, and other organizations, there is no clear link between the RFS and higher food prices.
 Ethanol critics contend that RFS requirements crowd out production that would go to feed livestock.

-The 2008 financial crisis illustrated corn ethanol's limited impact on corn prices, which fell 50% from their July 2008 high by October 2008, in tandem with other commodities, including oil, while corn ethanol production continued unabated.
+The 2008 financial crisis illustrated corn ethanol's limited impact on corn prices, which fell 50% from their July 2008 high by October 2008, in tandem with other primary resources, including oil, while corn ethanol production continued unabated.
 "Analysts, including some in the ethanol sector, say ethanol demand adds about 75 cents to $1.00 per bushel to the price of corn, as a rule of thumb.
 Other analysts say it adds around 20 percent, or just under 80 cents per bushel at current prices.
 Those estimates hint that $4 per bushel corn might be priced at only $3 without demand for ethanol fuel."

 University of Wisconsin researchers determined the RFS caused corn prices to be 30% higher and other crops 20% higher.